 With Coronavirus disease (COVID-19) layoffs affecting Oil Field Workers, Warehouse Workers, Truckers and those in the Service Industry, injured workers who returned to work in a modified duty position after receiving Louisiana Workers Compensation may find they are still able to collect workers comp.
 Before applying for unemployment benefits, the injured worker may want to immediately seek the advice if an experienced Louisiana Workers Compensation Lawyer to see if he is still eligible for reinstatement of workers compensation indemnity payments.
-A laid off disabled injured worker may be able to have his or her compensation wage loss payments from Bayou Steel and its Travelers or other applicable workers comp insurer fully reinstated, provided he has not settled his claim or waited too long to file the proper legal paperwork to protect his indemnity benefits.
+A laid off disabled injured worker may be able to have his or her compensation wage loss payments from his Employer of Injury and its Workers Compensation Insurer fully reinstated, provided he has not settled his claim or waited too long to file the proper legal paperwork to protect his indemnity benefits.
 In a Louisiana Workers Compensation Act case of Hunter v.
 Alliance Compressors, 934 So.2d 225 (2006), Ms. Hunter returned to work with light-duty work restrictions.
 She still was under these same work restrictions at the time her Alliance Compressor employer laid her off.
 The Court noted that entitlement to Supplemental Earnings Indemnity Benefits is based on the injured worker sustaining a work related injury resulting in her inability to earn 90 percent or more of his or her average pre-injury wage.
 La.R.S.
 23:1221(3)(a).
 Ms. Hunter showed she was not capable of earning 90 percent of her pre-injury wage.
 The burden then shifted to the Alliance employer to show jobs were available to Ms. Hunter.
-The Alliance employer failed to satisfy its burden of establishing that a suitable job was available […]
+The Alliance employer failed […]